SapphireDragoness/Cybersec-PoliTo/Wireless Security/Notes/bluetooth_le_stack.md

 The security manager protocol (SMP) is part of the stack’s security manager component.
 It supports the execution of security related procedures such as pairing, bonding and key distribution.

 The security manager component provides a cryptographic toolbox for security functions which other layers can use and defines pairing algorithms.

+## TLDR

+### GATT

+General specification for sending and receiving short pieces of data, known as attributes, over a low energy link.